 This is what Patrick Reiser had to say about his recipe:

 - Good after a workout to recharge on carbohydrates and your glycogen storage.
-Glycogen is found in carbs and it’s important to restore your energy levels that have been emptied during your workout session (1)
+Glycogen is your body’s store of carbs and it’s important to restore these levels as they get depleted during your workout session.

-- Also contains 40g of protein per serving (when the whole salad is considered one serving) which is of course important for muscle growth (2).
+- Also contains 40g of protein per serving (when the whole salad is considered one serving) which is of course important for muscle growth.

 And this what we have to say about his recipe: